-- Visual Odometry - Focus on incremental estimation - Guarantees local consistency (i.e., estimated trajectory is locally correct, but not globally, i.e. from the start to the end) - Visual SLAM (Simultaneous Localization And Mapping) - SLAM = visual odometry + loop detection & closure - Guarantees global consistency (the estimated trajectory is globally correct, i.e. from the start to the end)
+- Visual Odometry - Focuses on incremental motion estimation - Guarantees local consistency (i.e., estimated trajectory is locally correct, but not globally, i.e. from the start to the end) - Visual SLAM (Simultaneous Localization And Mapping) - SLAM = visual odometry + loop detection & loop closing - Guarantees global consistency (the estimated trajectory is globally correct, i.e. from the start to the end)